BullseyeCoverage Up Contents Search

 Function cov_write looks for coverage files using the following rules.

-1. If environment variable COVFILELIST is set, it specifies a comma separated list of coverage file paths.
+1. If environment variable COVFILELIST is set, it specifies a comma-separated list of coverage file paths.
 For each file in the list, cov_write writes any remaining unwritten coverage data which corresponds to that file.
 This allows collecting coverage for different sub-projects at the same time without merging the coverage files into a single coverage file.

 2. Otherwise, if environment variable COVFILE is set, it specifies a single coverage file.